 The waters of the Red Sea, protected from oceanic currents, are particularly calm and warm.
 These conditions have allowed the development of lush underwater life, dominated by soft corals, and marked by a high rate of endemism.

-Snorkeling is possible all the year round in Jordan, where the water temperature is relatively constant, around 77°F (25°C).
+Snorkeling is possible all year round in Jordan, where the water temperature is relatively constant, around 77°F (25°C).

 The climate, which is dry and hot in this part of Jordan near the Arabian desert, becomes sweltering from mid-June to mid-September when the temperatures can get up to 105°F (40°C).

-In winter, snorkeling can be trickier because of the wind and the air temperature, which is cooler (don’t forget your rash guard).
+In winter, snorkeling can be trickier because of the wind and the air temperature, which is cooler (don’t forget your rashguard!).
 April, May, September, and October are the best months to explore the region.

-300+ spots have already been featured on Snorkeling Report with the help of people like you.
+600+ spots have already been featured on Snorkeling Report with the help of people like you.
 Share your favorite snorkeling spot and help us cover the world map.
 Your contribution will help the snorkeling community find sites and enjoy the underwater world!

 ADD A SPOT